 I had said once some years ago that if I were to do a marathon this is the only 1 I wanted to do….aka dream marathon.

 It all started in 2010 after I ran my first half marathon and realized I could probably do well in a marathon.
 So I signed up for the lottery to the NYC Marathon.
 I was so Excited for them to pull my name that I even watched the lottery online at work (oops) but like many people I was not called (boo).

-Still with the same adrenaline of the thought of running NYC I decided to signed myself up for the Portland Marathon (Oregon, USA).
+With the same adrenaline at the thought of running NYC I decided to sign myself up for the Portland Marathon (Oregon, USA).
 I was freaking out, what had I done?
 I really just signed up for a MARATHON!!! ****!
 As if for some reason I was not scared the same way for that of NYC, no clue why…maybe it was the uncertain feeling from the lottery.
 So there I was with a MARATHON to train for…ahhh.

 Well shoot I thought I can´t pass that up, that is like one of the best, most well know marathons in the world and I just QUALIFIED!